enspiral/handbook/ops-scope.md

 * Respond to emails coming to contact@enspiral.com (website contact address) and foundation@enspiral.com
 * If someone doesn't know who to talk to at Enspiral, point them in the right direction
+* Ops can also be contacted via the Slack channel #ops_chat

 **Manage Contributors**